 What is this New Overtime Law Any Way?

 Under Obama administration, the Federal Government was expected to levy a law that would have made additional 4 million American workers (working over 40 hours a week) eligible for overtime pay.
+While individual businesses might look at rewarding their best workers and securing them with a key man insurance policy, there tends to be critical changes in the law and remuneration structure that need to be brought in.

 Who are Eligible for Overtime Pay